 Adam says there’ll be more on this at Velocity, they’re planning an unconference the day after on this topic.

 The third session I attended was kinda cool.
 I forget what it was supposed to be about, but what it turned into was a back room Mafia-style sit-down between all the major players that came to the event, including Luke, Adam, and Damon, to talk about how to work together, in that a comprehensive model for automated infrastructure would be of joint value to everyone.

 Controltier did a previous diagram and white paper showing how some of the tools fit together – it is well regarded and it helped me personally when I first started trying to figure out the CM landscape.

 It’s really here where big companies like HP and IBM beat out open source.
 Their software isn’t better by any stretch of the imagination.
 I’ve personally used HP Deploy Management, for example, and it’s really not as good as some of the open source offerings.
 But when they come in, they are able to provide you a comprehensive picture of how everything fits together, what you need, etc. that makes doing business with them easier.

 My thoughts – guys, work together to get better.
 You shouldn’t be worried about your piece of the miniature current pie, you should be looking to cut into the IBM/CA/HP business and get part of the huge pie.

 The products need APIs so they can be integrated.
 Especially, people need to be able to integrate their system provisioning and monitoring off the same configs.

-In the end, everyone told DTO they trust them to take a first shot at an architecture diagram and would be happy to edit.
+In the end, everyone agreed that something big was in the wind with this “devops” movement and it was time for something to happen.
+The assembled, after some negotiation, told DTO they trust them to take a first shot at an architecture diagram and then they’d be happy to edit it.
 Woot!